-On March 17, 2005, a University of Hawaii's Hawaii Undersea Research Laboratory's (HURL) submersible discovered the submarine lying flat on the sea floor at 2665'.
-It was identified from the I-401 painted on the side of the coning tower.
-The submersible recorded video and stills of the wreck.
+On March 17, 2005, University of Hawaii's Hawaii Undersea Research Laboratory's (HURL) Pisces submersible discovered the submarine lying flat on the sea floor at 2,665' / 820m.
+It was identified from the "I-401" painted in white on the left side of the coning tower.
+Pisces recorded video and photographs of the wreckage.

-Some items were taken by USN prior to its sinking and survive today.
+Prior to the sinking, some items were taken by U. S. Navy personnel and later sold or traded to collectors.
 The Yokohama WWII Japanese Military Radio Museum has two items from the I-401 on display: gun site and M6A1 Serian bombsite.
-Probably, both items were removed by Americans prior to the sinking and sold.

 HURL: I-401 Found off Barber's Point